 |United Airlines||Star Alliance|

 |Air France/KLM||SkyTeam Alliance|

-These three alliances cover most of the world’s airlines, which means you have the potential to find rewards seats practically any place you want to travel.
+These alliances cover most of the world’s airlines, which means you have the potential to find an award seat almost anywhere you want to travel around the world.

 Learn the guidelines for each transfer partner